sdsadsdd/WetVeg-2mm/README.md

   Stores all original image chips in JPEG format.

 - **SegmentationClass/**
-  Stores all semantic segmentation masks in PNG format.
-Each mask is a single-channel label image, where pixel values correspond to class IDs.
+  Stores the publicly released semantic segmentation masks in PNG format.

 - **ImageSets/**
   Stores the official split files: